floriandejonckheere/thalariond/LDAP.md

 ## Mail

-Perform a search with base DN `ou=Mail,dc=thalarion,dc=be` to list all managed domains and aliases.
+Perform a search with base DN `ou=Mail,dc=thalarion,dc=be` to list all accessible managed domains and aliases.
 Scope is ignored.
-Only the `dc` attribute can be used for filtering, because it is the only data-attribute.
-Multiple filter conditions are obviously not supported.
+Only the `dc` attribute can be used for filtering, because it is the only data attribute.
+Multiple filter conditions are not supported.
 The DN of managed domain is not split into separate `domainComponent`s.

 The results are of the following format: